-The data recorded from the reference and wearable device was transferred to a PC for further analysis using MATLAB (R2019b Mathworks Inc).
-The bioimpedance values retrieved from the system were used to calculate the resistance and reactance values through trigonometric relations.
-The values were filtered using a median filter to remove spiking artifacts from the signals.
-The accelerometer signal was filtered using a 2^{nd} order Butterworth lowpass filter with a cutoff frequency of 3 Hz.
+The data recorded from the reference and wearable device were transferred to a PC for further analysis using MATLAB (R2019b, Mathworks Inc).
+The bioimpedance values retrieved from the system were filtered using a median filter to remove spiking artifacts from the signals.
+The accelerometer signal was filtered using a 2^{nd} order Butterworth lowpass filter with a cutoff frequency at 3 Hz.
 The posture orientation angles were calculated such as

-$$\theta = \arccos \frac{a_z^2}{\sqrt{a_x^2 + a_y^2 + a_z^2}} \tag{1}$$
+$$\theta = \arccos\left(a_z / \sqrt{a_x^2 + a_y^2 + a_z^2}\right) \tag{1}$$

-The data from the upper and lower leg accelerometer pair was used to identify the angles associated with the body postures.
-Posture classification stages was performed using a decision tree.
-The data set was divided into training, validation, and test set.
-Initially a 90-10 hold out split was considered for training and testing data and the training set was further split into 10 training and validation subsets.
+The data from the upper and lower leg accelerometer pair were used to identify the angles associated with the body postures.
+Posture classification was performed using a decision tree.
+Data was divided into a training (8 subjects) and a hold-out test set (2 subjects).
+Ten models were trained using cross-validation with class balancing before training.
+The model with the least validation error was selected.